Steve Hindi: The Tiger

-Hindi placed 100-inch video projector screens "surmounted by 6-foot electronic moving message signs" on his silver Isuzu Motors delivery truck.
+Hindi placed 100-inch video projector screens "surmounted by 6-foot electronic moving message signs" on his silver Isuzu delivery truck.
 Named the Tiger, the refurbished truck had a $150,000 price tag and was driven by Hindi to crowded places.
 The Tiger's first public appearance was in December 2000 at the National Finals Rodeo in Las Vegas.
 In February 2001, Hindi positioned the Tiger in a parking lot near the Chicago Auto Show.
 With the sky darkening, Hindi turned on his four signs, illuminating them with vivid red words: "STOP ANIMAL ABUSE".
 The four video screens concurrently showed a looping video of a calf at a rodeo.
 In the video, after the calf exits from a chute, someone causes the animal to fall by roping its neck and dragging it across dirt.
 The Chicago Tribune's Bill Page said the "effect was stunning".
 People who had been rushing to the Chicago Auto Show entrance "stopped in their tracks and gazed open-mouthed" at Hindi's signs and video.
 Although most of the people did not speak to Hindi, some asked him questions as he stood next to his truck.

 In May 2001, Hindi protested the Walker Brothers Circus event at the Kane County Events Center (now named the Fifth Third Bank Ballpark).
 He drove around in the Tiger, showcasing film of Tyke, an elephant owned by Hawthorn Corporation, which manages Walker Brothers Circus' animals.
 Tyke was slaughtered for fatally attacking a trainer in 1994.
 In September 2001, South Elgin's Anderson Animal Shelter planned to euthanize cats who had been there for more than three months.
 Hindi joined shelter employees in protesting the decision at a board meeting, bringing his truck with video monitors that said "Let The Cats Live".
 The board unanimously reversed its earlier decision to euthanize the cats.